slawinski/slawinski-dev/blog/netlify-functions-with-npm-packages.md

   },
 }
 ```
-`netlify-lambda install` is a utility function for installing dependencies either locally or during build process.
+`netlify-lambda install` is a utility function for installing dependencies either locally or during the build process.

-Lastly run:
+Lastly, run:

 ```bash
 npm i